One Bernam – Next to the epicentre of future Greater Southern Waterfront

 - If you are looking for views, One Bernam may not be the perfect match for you.
 Its view will be most likely blocked with the redevelopment of surrounding buildings, like Realty Centre and Fuji Xerox Towers.

 - Over 20 buildings or almost half of the total private office space in Shenton Way/Tanjong Pagar precinct have been identified to qualify for the URA CBD Incentive Scheme announced in March 2019.
 This scheme is giving developers a higher gross plot ratio to encourage the conversion of existing office developments to mixed use developments.
 This scheme could be double-edge sword to investors.
-Mixed use developments do allow for greater convenience for the tenants, at the same time, it will add more residential supplies to the area, posing greater competition.
+Mixed use developments do allow for greater convenience for the residents, at the same time, it will add more residential supplies to the area, posing greater competition.

 - Investors hoping to ride on potential upside from Greater Southern Waterfront, need to have longer investment horizon as it may take more than a decade to materialise the plan.